-Press Release (ePRNews.com) - DELHI, India - Apr 21, 2017 - The 10th Anniversary edition of the Zayed Future Energy Prize is open for entries, it was announced earlier today.
-Submissions from eligible entrants are invited in the Small & Medium Enterprise, Non-Profit Organisation and Global High Schools categories, while the Large Corporation and Lifetime Achievement categories are open to nominations from the public.
-Entries will close on 6th July 2017.
+Press Release (ePRNews.com) - Abu Dhabi, United Arabic Emirates - Mar 06, 2017 - The 10th cycle of the Zayed Future Energy Prize is open for entries, it was announced earlier today.
+Submissions from eligible entrants are invited in the Small and Medium Enterprise, Non-Profit Organisation and Global High Schools categories, while the Large Corporation and Lifetime Achievement categories are open to nominations from the public.
+Entries will close on 6 July 2017.

 Director of the Zayed Future Energy Prize, Dr Nawal Al-Hosany commented: “In January 2018 we celebrate the 10th anniversary of the Zayed Future Energy Prize.
 Since its inception, the Prize has continuously recognised and empowered those striving to deliver a sustainable future for all – hence the extraordinary impact we have seen over the previous nine years.”